Keizaal/Keizaal/README.md

 <ins>**Skyrim is capped at 60 FPS**</ins>

 The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped it to 60 FPS to prevent that.
-If you don't think Movement Behavior Overhaul is worth the capped framerate then disable it in Mod Organzier and update your framerate with BethINI.

 ______________________________________________________________________________________________________________________________________________________________________